-- As an NBCT, verify when your National Board certification expires because that will determine when you will complete the MOC process.
-See the MOC Calendar to determine what process will be available for you to extend your certificate.
-(Note: If you are currently completing the Certification Renewal process through COVID-19 exceptions, visit our website for more information.)
+- As an NBCT, verify when your National Board Certification expires because that will determine when you will complete the MOC process.
+You can use the chart to determine what process will be available for you to extend your certificate.

 - Begin to reflect on your professional growth and to identify professional growth experiences.
 The MOC process will require you to describe, analyze, and reflect on how two of your Professional Growth Experiences (PGEs), teaching practice, and collaboration in learning communities continues to align with the Five Core Propositions, the current National Board Standards for your area of certification, and the Architecture of Accomplished Teaching.
 These PGEs are ongoing and varied activities in which you engage and that contribute to your positive impact on student learning.
 Both PGEs will require a written commentary in response to prompts and evidence that supports that commentary and demonstrates positive impact on student learning.

-- Consult Guide to MOC and MOC Instructions.
-These resources, including the 5-Year Planner in the instructions, will be a helpful tool as you plan ahead.
+- Consult the MOC Instructions for the MOC requirements.
 The instructions have information to help you reflect on your own professional growth and consider what evidence you might collect that demonstrates the impact of the activities in which you are engaged.
 Read through the instructions to understand the evaluation criteria.
-Carefully reflect on your professional growth over the years since becoming an NBCT or since renewing your certification.
+Carefully reflect on your professional growth over the years since becoming an NBCT or since renewing if you have renewed your certification.
 Think about the PGEs you engage in.
 Consider which experiences have had the most significant impact on student learning and that demonstrate how you have continued to grow as a professional in a variety of areas.
 Plan to select experiences that most effectively highlight your growth in certificate-specific areas that have directly or indirectly had an impact on student learning in your field of certification and that have been ongoing.